 Additionally, public sector organizations will be best served by working with companies that prioritize their relationships with public agencies.
 These companies understand the needs of your target candidates, your human resource team, and your organization as a whole.

 And when it comes to meeting these criteria… NEOGOV delivers!
-While we can’t claim to be the best software company for every organization, the 6,000 public organizations we serve demonstrate that we’re the best software company for many.
-If you’d like to learn more about how NEOGOV can support your organization with our cloud-based system, book a free demo.
+While we can’t claim to be the best software company for every organization, the 7,000+ public organizations we serve demonstrate that we’re the best recruitment software for many.

-As we’ve discussed, there are ways to streamline your recruitment team’s repetitive tasks and make your entire process more efficient and effective (not to mention less stressful!).
+There are ways to streamline your recruitment team’s repetitive tasks and make your entire process more efficient and effective (not to mention less stressful!).
 Recruiting software platforms automate key parts of your hiring process, making it easier to find and hire quality candidates.
-And while the right type of software for your organization depends on your specific needs, the discussion above should help you narrow down your options.
+The right software depends on your organization's specific needs, so be sure to understand your unique challenges and how the recruiting software solves them before selecting solution.